21st Century Play Dates: How USC Annenberg’s Innovation Lab brings together diverse communities to provoke innovation and unleash human potential.

 Academic conferences disseminate research; they don’t engender innovation.
 At the Annenberg Innovation Lab, that’s not our style.
 We invite media executives, academic leaders, and students to explore provocative questions and create communities of innovators.
 We call these high-speed ideation sessions Think & Do Workshops.

-Our sponsored partners have provocative questions about their work.
+Our sponsors have provocative questions about their work.
 Our students have a need for real world experiential learning.
-Our faculty needs a way to connect to industries and organizations with real world problems.
-We bring these constituents together to foster innovation.
+Our faculty needs a way to connect to industries and organizations with real world problems and all of our constituents have enormous potential to unleash in service of solving the world’s most pressing concerns..
+We bring these constituents together to aggregate their capability and foster innovation.